 Home ownership comes with myriad new responsibilities.
 The most obvious: your mortgage commitment.
 For the foreseeable future, you and your partner are responsible for making hefty and timely mortgage payments.
 But hey, you planned for that, so no biggie.

 But what if one of you were to pass away?
 Your surviving spouse (and any kids that have come into the mix) will be left with the mortgage payments, as well as car payments, utility costs, and other bills.
-Though your mortgage servicer and utility providers may express their condolences, their primary concern is receiving payments on time — even if your family has been struck by tragedy.
-And while some may offer a brief grace period, you’ll ultimately be on the hook for the total of those bills.
+Though your mortgage servicer and utility providers may express their condolences, their primary concern is receiving payments on time – even if your family has been struck by tragedy.
+And while some may offer a brief grace period, your loved ones will ultimately be on the hook for the total of those bills.

 The Different Types of Insurance Policies for Homeowners

-The good thing is that there are different life insurance coverage options allowing you choose the best life insurance for your situation.
+The good thing is that there are different life insurance coverage options allowing you choose the best life insurance coverage for your situation.
 The different types of insurance products to consider include: